jonthysell/Chordious/CHANGELIST.md

 # Chordious Changelist #

+## 2.0.7 ##
+* Improved compatibility when copying a diagram to the clipboard
+* Added drag/drop functionality for managing digrams in the library
+* Added drag/drop of diagrams directly into external apps
+* Added "Enhanced Copy And Drag" option to improve copy/drag compatibility with external apps

 ## 2.0.6 ##
 * Added Major and Dominant 7th suspended chords
 * Fixed Added Tone chords